sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

-# Events reported from SONiC as structured
+# SONiC publishes events as structured

 ## Goals
 1. Provide a unified way for listing and defining alertable events in SONiC switch.
-2. Provide a unified way for event detectors to report the events.
+2. Provide a unified way for event detectors to publish the events.
 3. Provide support for exporting events to external gNMI clients via Subscribe
 4. Enforce a structured format for event data with pre-defined schema.
 5. Have the ability to stream at the max of 10K events per second to external clients.